MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/azure-verification.md

 | Azure Policy guest configuration         | Get [Azure Policy guest configuration](/azure/governance/policy/concepts/guest-configuration) at no cost.
 This Arc extension enables the auditing and configuration of OS settings as code for servers and VMs. | Arc agent version 1.39 or later.
 See [Latest Arc agent release](/azure/azure-arc/servers/agent-release-notes). |

 > [!NOTE]
 > To ensure continued functionality, update your VMs on Azure Stack HCI to the latest cumulative update by June 17, 2024.
 This update is essential for VMs to continue using Azure benefits.
-See the [Azure blog post](https://techcommunity.microsoft.com/t5/azure-stack-blog/apply-critical-update-for-azure-stack-hci-vms-to-maintain-azure/ba-p/4115023) for more information.
+See the [Azure Stack HCI blog post](https://techcommunity.microsoft.com/t5/azure-stack-blog/apply-critical-update-for-azure-stack-hci-vms-to-maintain-azure/ba-p/4115023) for more information.

 ## Architecture